About Architecture: Design + Build

 Youth Art Exchange has partnered with the San Francisco Unified School District and John O’Connell High School’s Building, Construction and Trades Lab to offer new classes:

-- Architecture + Construction: The young architects learn the basics in architecture design and construction in this collaboration with John O’Connell High School.
+- Design + Build: The young architects learn the basics in architecture design and construction in this collaboration with John O’Connell High School.
 Our young architects in recent years have designed and constructed the Excelsior and the OMI neighborhoods’ first parklets.
 They have also built temporary street furniture, waste-bins in Portola, a pavilion for the Bayview Asian Community Garden, and a number of public art projects in the Excelsior.

 - Advanced Architecture Firm: The [untitled] Architecture Firm is an advanced architecture program that engages students in designing and building structures and spaces across San Francisco.
 Our young architects work on real-world projects from concept to construction, working with clients, community organizations, professional architects, and city agencies.
 They are currently working on a San Francisco Living Innovation Zone, an art cart to create, exhibit, and sell work, and a parklet.